NixOS/rfcs/rfcs/0000-nix-store-layer.md

 # Alternatives
 [alternatives]: #alternatives

-Do technical parts without governance or documentation parts.
+Do programming parts without the documentation and website parts.
 But that feels to me like turning an ongoing shift in focus to a one-off change that is likely to bit-rot.

 # Unresolved questions